 The surname Meythley was first found in Yorkshire from very ancient times.
 At the taking of the Domesday Book in 1086 the village of Methley, midway between Leeds and Pontefract, was held by Ilbert de Lacy, a Norman noble who accompanied King William in his conquest of England at Hastings in 1066.
 The village of Methley contains a fine church dating from the 14th century with family tombs and medieval carvings which inspired the sculptures of Henry Moore.

 Early History of the Meythley family

-Another 217 words (16 lines of text) covering the years 1379 and 1614 are included under the topic Early Meythley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Meythley research.
+Another 109 words (8 lines of text) covering the years 1379 and 1614 are included under the topic Early Meythley History in all our PDF Extended History products and printed products wherever possible.

 Meythley Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Methley, Methly, Mettley, Meythly, Methelay, Methlay and many more.

 Early Notables of the Meythley family (pre 1700)